 Why We Made The Switch

-My family has been using Einkorn since 2016.
-It has helped our health in ways we didn’t know it could.
-I had noticed that my oldest was complaining of her tummy hurting every time she ate foods that contained modern wheat.
-So, it got me researching gluten free products.
+When I had noticed that my oldest was complaining of her tummy hurting every time she ate foods that contained modern wheat – it got me researching gluten free products.

-I wasn’t a huge fan of some of the methods in how gluten free food was processed, and during my research I came across einkorn.
-Finding information about it was difficult, but the little I found intrigued my interest and I spent a lot of energy digging up more information about it.
+Finding information about it back then was difficult.
+However, the little I found intrigued my interest and I spent a lot of energy digging up more information about it.

-Even though einkorn contains similar or higher amounts of gluten, compared to modern varieties, it contains a much higher ratio of gliadins and glutenins.
 This means that the gluten forming molecules needed to create the correct structure of gluten in flour is present in einkorn.
-Modern wheat is lacking the proper ratio of these modules causing gluten imbalances in the wheat itself, which in turn causes problems in human digestion.
+Modern wheat is lacking the proper ratio of these molecules.
+This causes gluten imbalances in the wheat itself, which in turn causes problems in human digestion.

-Does it taste good?
+Does einkorn taste good?

 YES!
 In our opinion it tastes better than modern wheat.
-Because it is more protein and nutrient dense, we fill up faster and don’t feel hungry as often.
 There is a difference in flavor but to my family, it was an enjoyable upgrade.
 Our guests have never noticed a negative difference in the food I prepare, if anything I have had questions asking about how I prepared the meal or if I bought some of the baked goods from a local bakery!

 Our family has been buying our Einkorn from Jovial.